FFmpeg/FFV1/ffv1.md

 | 2     | Range Coder with custom state transition table  |
 | Other | reserved for future use                         |

+Restrictions:

+If `coder_type` is 0, then `bits_per_raw_sample` SHOULD NOT be > 8.

+Background: At the time of this writing, there is no known implementations of FFV1 bitstream supporting Golomb Rice algorithm with `bits_per_raw_sample` greater than 8, and Range Coder is prefered.

 ### state\_transition\_delta

 `state_transition_delta` specifies the Range coder custom state transition table.